nabilabd/monitorMP/Description.md

 a certain threshold.

-## Discrete event simulation
+## Algorithm Comparison/Analysis

-Then, we have a discrete event simulation, where each monitor randomly malfunctions according to an exponential distribution (the machines' survival function).
-After being repaired, a new lifetime of functioning properly before malfunctioning again, is calculated.
+The second partner would focus on writing algorithms, to compare their performance and influence on the questions proposed earlier (that the other partner would also be working to answer).

-Workers are dispatched whenever five monitors are malfunctioning.
-Dijkstra's algorithm is used to identify the shortest path which the service-person would use (this is a rough heuristic ignoring complications such as roads).
+Specifically, this second partner can program a parallel implementation of Dijkstra's algorithm with OpenMP.

-Traversing an edge (en route to repairing a monitor) should be proportional to the edge length, and repairing a monnitor should take constant time.
+To compare against these two versions of Dijkstra's algorithm, he can also implement an alternative shortest-path algorithm, and (perhaps) code that up in parallel as well.
+Then he would be providing three different algorithms which can each be used to examine how their use affects the aforementioned questions.

 ## Possible additions:

-* Assuming the monitor networks aren't completely connected graphs
+* Assuming the monitor networks aren't completely connected graphs, but perhaps (e.g.) two connected components
-* Implementing a parallel implementation of Dijkstra's algorithm, can be implemented as well, like if we increase probabilities of malfunction.
+* Assuming the network of machines actually consists of two kinds of machines, where each has a separate survival function (and so, different exponential distributions modelling expected lifetime before the next malfunction)

 ## Execution

 The executable takes three different arguments.
 One is a text file containing site names, long/lat coordinates, and network name.
-The next two are, respectively, the probabilities that monitors in each network malfunction at each timestep.
+The next is the parameter of the exponential distribution for the survival function of the monitors:

 ```
 repairmonits sitenames.txt 0.05 0.02